benzhou1/iod/README.md

 				"type": "string"
 			},
 			"description": "IOD action input files.
 Should be array of file paths."
+		},
+		retries: {
+			"type": "integer",
+			"description": "Number of times to retry on timeout or unknown errors.", "default": 1
 		}
 	},
 	"required": [ "action" ]